NaPs/Confiture/docs/schema/containers.rst

 - ``(1, None)``: the section mut appear at least once

-Some shortcut are available in the :mod:`dotconf.schema.containers` module:
+Some shortcut are available in the :mod:`confiture.schema.containers` module:

 - ``once`` -> ``(1, 1)``
 - ``many`` -> ``(0, None)``